sematext/docs/docs/agents/sematext-agent/jmx-attaching.md

 title: Automatic attaching to Java processes
 description: Sematext Agent can automatically attach to Java processes such as Solr, Kafka, and Zookeeper, and expose the JMX port required for monitoring from within the service itself.

-When you assign a `MONITORING_TOKEN` to a Java service via an environment variable or you enable [automatic autodiscovery monitoring](../../monitoring/autodiscovery) for particular service type, Sematext Agent will examine the process to see whether it can be monitored right away by checking if JMX ports are already exposed.
+When you assign a `MONITORING_TOKEN` to a service running in the JVM via an environment variable or you enable [automatic autodiscovery monitoring](../../monitoring/autodiscovery) for a particular service type, Sematext Agent will examine the process to see whether it can be monitored right away by checking if JMX ports are already exposed.
 If it can, Sematext Agent will start monitoring it.
 However, if it can't, Sematext Agent will try to inject a special and secure agent into the monitored process, which has the sole purpose of opening a JMX port.
 A JMX port opened in such a way is protected by authentication based on a temporary username and password known only to Sematext Agent.